Speaker John Bercow recently declared his opposition to President Trump addressing MPs in Westminster Hall or the Royal Gallery:

 The row may benefit Bercow

 Government sources believe that Bercow may have orchestrated the rows.

 The Telegraph reports that Cabinet ministers believe Bercow intentionally created the row as part of a plot to ensure that he stay on as Commons Speaker until at least 2020 (two years longer than expected).

 With his announcement, Bercow has secured the support of numerous Labour, Liberal Democrats and SNP MPs.
 These MPs will vote against any motion to oust him.

-The Speaker can give the impression of liking to talk about himself – whether it’s sharing his views on Donald Trump or telling students he voted for Britain to remain in the EU.
+The Speaker appears to enjoy talking about himself – whether it’s sharing his views on Donald Trump or telling students he voted for Britain to remain in the EU.

-Bercow must overcome this apparent disposition if he wants to remain in this role.
-For the role of Speaker requires impartiality, tact and discretion.
+Bercow must overcome this disposition, for the role of Speaker demands impartiality, tact and discretion.